Wheest/desk-cheese/README.md

 It has a `bash` script (`take_photo.sh`) to take a photograph using the webcam, and saves it as a timestamped image.
 The script should be run as a `cronjob`, with an example of how to do that given in the script itself.

-Then, there is then a Python script that runs the [YOLOv3 object detection model](https://pjreddie.com/darknet/yolo/) on the images, to see which ones contain a person.
+Then, there is then a Python script that runs the [YOLOv3 object detection model](https://pjreddie.com/darknet/yolo/) on the images, to see which ones contain a human.
 The script saves lists of images that it thinks contains humans and those it doesn't, and caches the inference results so we don't need to repeat.

 The final script `create_animated_gif.sh` takes the images and turns them into an animated GIF.